 The countermeasures:

-The connection between Pond East and Pond South (the latter pond connected to the public canal) is blocked by a narrow concrete wall and shaft, which, however, is with three connecting PVC pipes at different heights, each with a tap on the side of Pond East.
+The connection between Pond East and Pond South (only the latter pond connected to the public canal by a culvert) is blocked by a narrow concrete wall and shaft, which, however, is with three connecting PVC pipes at different heights, each with a tap on the side of Pond East.
 If the water level in Pond East is so high that it covers the highest of the three pipes and taps, then this indicates the maximum acceptable water level.
 The taps of the pipes are permanently closed to avoid unwanted water flow from Pond South and the public canal into the ponds of the property.
 However, these pipes function as water outlets for the water in the ponds of the property to the receiving Pond South, which is connected to the receiving public canal outside the property.
 To open the taps will enable the water to flow out.
 Three situations are to be considered as follows:

 ● The water level of Pond South is too high.
 It is too high if water can be seen in the concrete shaft connected to the concrete wall.
 Taps must remain closed.
 You have to wait until there is no longer any water on the bottom of that shaft, which can take 2–4 days, provided there is no more rainfall during those days.